-Israel awaits arrival of first F-35 jets
+Israel greets first F-35 fighter jets from US

 And over the past five decades, Israel has sought to maintain its superiority in the skies over the Middle East.

-Two of Lockheed Martin's F-35s, the most advanced fighter jet in the region, were scheduled to arrive in Israel on Monday.
+Two of Lockheed Martin's F-35s, the most advanced fighter jet in the region, arrived in Israel on Monday.
 Israel has ordered 50 of them from the United States.
 Each has a price tag of more than $100 million.

-The jets will be stationed at an air force base in Israel's Negev desert.
-Lieutenant Colonel Yotam will lead the squadron.
+The jets will be stationed at an air force base in Israel's Negev desert, with Lieutenant Colonel Yotam leading the squadron.

 "The F-35's stealth capabilities widen our operational theater.
 It allows us to bring into action many abilities that are needed from the air force for superiority," Yotam told CNN.
 "It allows us to undertake missions that today would demand a lot of planes and platforms to utilize."